 - Go on adventure walks and learn how to forage.
 We enjoy harvesting medicinal elderberries and make elderberry syrup.

 - Herb coloring books are fun and can help ask questions of what wild plants, wildflowers or herbs exist.

-Learning herbs is great for homeschoolers or crunchy families that love making their own products from scratch.
+Learning herbs is great for homeschoolers or herbal families that love making their own products from scratch.

-Do you have any favorite resources that you’ve used?
+Do you have any fav resources for learning herbs with kids?